Johnmichael/LagCast/README.md

     /script LagCast("Fireball")
   OR this for spell ranks
     /script LagCast("Frostbolt(Rank 1)")
-  (Remember you will need to disable this mod and possibly reload your UI if you're doing that power-user thing)
+  (Remember you will need to disable this AddOn and possibly reload your UI if you're doing that power-user thing)